-16. TRANSITORY REGULATIONS:
+18. TRANSITORY REGULATIONS:

-- a) Detained candidates are eligible for re-admission as and when next offered. - b) The re-admitted candidate will be governed by the rules and regulations under which the candidate has been admitted. - c) In case of transferred students from other Universities, credits shall be transferred to JNTUK as per the academic regulations and course structure of JNTUK. - d) The students seeking transfer to colleges affiliated to JNTUK from various other Universities/ Institutions have to obtain the credits of any equivalent subjects as prescribed by JNTUK.
+b) The re-admitted candidate will be governed by the rules and regulations under which the candidate has been admitted.

+c) In case of transferred students from other Universities, credits shall be transferred to JNTUK as per the academic regulations and course structure of JNTUK.

+d) The students seeking transfer to colleges affiliated to JNTUK from various other Universities/ Institutions have to obtain the credits of any equivalent subjects as prescribed by JNTUK.
 The transferred candidates have to write the backlogs/failed subjects, if any, in the same Institution where he/she was admitted.

-17. AMENDMENTS TO REGULATIONS:
+19. AMENDMENTS TO REGULATIONS: